-Once your initial paper has been graded, you will receive follow-on instructions in a "Z-comment" (probably "ZNS") at the top of your paper in Turnitin.com.
+Once your initial paper has been graded, you will receive follow-on instructions in a "Z-comment" (probably "ZNS") on your paper in Turnitin.com.
 Z-comments are always follow-on instructions for new personalized assignments.
 They are sometimes optional and sometimes mandatory.
 (ZNS ("Ze Next Stage") is the most common Z-comment, but there is also "ZOS."
 "ZPS," "ZNT," and a few others.)
-The important thing to remember is that when you see a "z," you know that the marked comment is going to give you instructions for what you should, or could do next in this writing process.
+The important thing to remember is that when you see a capital "Z," you know that the marked comment is going to give you instructions for what you should, or could do next in this writing process.

 This is a Read-Think-Write assignment, which means that you have two very important and complicated things to do before you start any actual writing.
 Here, in this green box, is what you're supposed to do for whatever topic you pick.